 Reconciliation

-Priests welcome you no matter how long it’s been since you have been to Confession, and no matter what you want or need to confess.
+Priests welcome you no matter how long it has been since you last went to Confession!

 Before the Sacrament

-Look at your life.
-Examine your conscience.
-See where you’ve made some mistakes since your last confession.
-Ask, “How have I hurt God, others, myself?
-Have I broken any of His commandments?
-Have I broken with the teachings of the Church?”
+• See where you’ve made mistakes since your last confession.
+Ask yourself, “How have I hurt God, others, and myself?
+Have I broken any of the Lord’s 10 Commandments?
+Have I broken away from the teachings of the Church?”

 Steps of the Sacrament